 The Education chapter asks: why do students go to school?
 Our usual public answer is "to learn the material."
 But that explanation leaves many puzzles, such as why few students learn for free via skipping the credentials, why students love canceled classes, and why employers pay more for irrelevant majors, and pay much more for the last year of high school and college.
 Students remember little of what they are taught, and most of that isn't useful.
 Plausibly, students go to school to show off their work potential to future employers, including their intelligence, conscientiousness, and conformity.
 School also plausibly functions to babysit students, to help students network and date, as a way for governments to indoctrinate citizens, and to domesticate and habituate students into modern workplace habits.

-The Medicine chapter asks: why do use medicine?
+The Medicine chapter asks: why do we use medicine?
 Our usual answer is: to get healthy.
 But it may also be conspicuous caring, like kissing a child's boo-boo.
-Our sick or injured forager ancestors needed allies to show political support, and historically people have wanted expensive medicine even when it made them worse.
+Our sick or injured forager ancestors needed allies to show political support, and historically people have wanted expensive medicine even when it made them sicker.
 Today regions that consume more medicine aren't healthier on average, and the RAND health insurance experiment, using random assignment, found that people who consumed more medicine because it was free to them were not healthier.
 Conspicuous caring explains why we prefer visible sacrifice and effort, focus on dramatic health crises, spend more on medicine when our neighbors spend more, and care more about public than private signals of medical quality.

 The Religion chapter asks: why are we religious?
 For religion we wear funny costumes, do complex rituals, mutilate our bodies, and generally waste vast resources.
 Many explain strange religious behavior as arising from strange religious beliefs.
 But beliefs aren't central to most religions, and we must explain why religious people have consistently better outcomes in health, work, marriage, and happiness.
 Most scholars say that religion is more about communities bonding together via common practices.
 One can show membership and loyalty to a group by sacrificing for it, joining in rituals of synchrony that create a sense of unity, and by showing visible badges.
 One can show allegiance to group norms by enforcing them, hearing sermons that affirm them, and believing in supernatural gods who punish violators.
 Even celibacy and martyrdom are plausibly overly extreme variations on functional religious behaviors.

 The Politics chapter asks why we participate in democracy, not just by voting, but also by following political news, and discussing political topics.
 Our usual answer is that we are Do-Rights, helping our nation make better choices.
-But this Do-Right theory has trouble explaining why are so uninformed, care little about vote decisiveness, and have such such strong political emotions.
+But this Do-Right theory has trouble explaining why we are so uninformed, care little about vote decisiveness, and have such strong political emotions.
 Another answer is that we are Apparatchiks, showing loyalty to our many groups.
 We prefer to date, marry, talk with, and work with people who share our political affiliations.
-This answer better explains why we 1) vote more with group interest than self-interest, 2) care more about taking positions that influencing outcomes, 3) go out of our way to sacrifice, 4) let ourselves believe implausible claims, 5) distain compromise, and 6) align into a one dimensional political spectrum.
+This answer better explains why we 1) vote more with group interest than self-interest, 2) care more about taking positions than influencing outcomes, 3) go out of our way to sacrifice, 4) let ourselves believe implausible claims, 5) distain compromise, and 6) align into a one dimensional political spectrum.

 With humility, the Conclusion chapter sketches out some implications of the book's main thesis.
 Knowing about the elephant in the brain can help readers to better understand common social situations and their own mix of motives, and to show off personal honesty and courage.
 Readers might also reform themselves via a pragmatic idealism, choosing either to move their actions closer to their ideals or their ideals closer to their actions.
 Those who design institutional reforms can seek institutions that both appear to give people what they appear to want, while actually giving them what they really want.
-While such reforms are harder to design, they have a better chance of being actually adopted.
+While such reforms are harder to design, they have a better chance of being actually adopted and helping.
 Finally, readers are cautioned against becoming overly discouraged by this seemingly-cynical portrait.
 Humans get along with each other spectacularly well; our motives matter less than what we manage to achieve by them.